 We rely on a combination of patents, trade secrets and trademarks to protect certain of the proprietary aspects of our business and technology.
 We hold approximately 20 U.S. registered trademarks (including the trademarks WESTERN®, FISHER® and BLIZZARD®), 5 Canadian registered trademarks, 28 U.S. issued patents and 15 Canadian patents.
 Our patents relate to snowplow mounts, assemblies, hydraulics, electronics and lighting systems as well as sand and salt spreader assemblies and our patent applications relate to each of the foregoing except for hydraulics and sand and salt spreader assemblies.
 When granted, each patent has a 17 year duration.
 The duration of the patents we currently possess range between one year and 14 years of remaining life.
 Our patent applications date back as far as 2001 and as most recent as 2010.
 Although we work diligently to protect our intellectual property rights, monitoring the unauthorized use of our intellectual property is difficult, and the steps we have taken may not prevent unauthorized use by others.
 We believe that our trademarks are of great value and that the loss of any one or all of our trademark rights could lower sales and increase our costs.
-In addition, in the event a third party challenges the validity of our intellectual property rights, a court may determine that our intellectual property rights may not be valid or enforceable.
+In addition, in the event a third party challenges the validity of our intellectual property rights, may not be valid or enforceable.
 An adverse determination with respect to our intellectual property rights may harm our business prospects and reputation.
 Third parties may design around our patents or may independently develop technology similar to our trade secrets.
-The failure to adequately build, maintain and enforce our intellectual property portfolio could impair the strength of our technology and our brands, and harm our competitive position.
-Although the Company has no reason to believe that its intellectual property rights are vulnerable, previously undiscovered intellectual property could be used to invalidate our rights.
+The failure to adequately build, maintain and enforce our intellectual property rights are vulnerable, previously undiscovered intellectual property could be used to invalidate our rights.